English people: English nationality

+Mixed, White: Gypsy or Irish Traveller 0.1%, Roma 0.2%, White Irish 0.9% and Arab 0.6%.

 Relationship to Britishness

 It is unclear how many British people consider themselves English.
 The words "English" and "British" are often incorrectly used interchangeably, especially outside the UK.
 In his study of English identity, Krishan Kumar describes a common slip of the tongue in which people say "English, I mean British".
 He notes that this slip is normally made only by the English themselves and by foreigners: "Non-English members of the United Kingdom rarely say 'British' when they mean 'English.
 Kumar suggests that although this blurring is a sign of England's dominant position with the UK, it is also "problematic for the English [...] when it comes to conceiving of their national identity.
 It tells of the difficulty that most English people have of distinguishing themselves, in a collective way, from the other inhabitants of the British Isles".